Who We Are

 Allison joined WHOI in 2015.
-Managing the Office for Technology Transfer, she works to facilitate commercialization of WHOI innovations & extend the reach of WHOI technologies within the scientific community as well as the greater business community.
+Leading the Office for Technology Transfer, she works to facilitate the commercialization of WHOI innovations & extend the reach of WHOI technologies within the scientific community as well as the greater business community.
 Prior to this role at WHOI, Allison worked in marketing for WHOI OTT, marketing and communications roles both in the US and internationally, and as a professional photographer.
-She holds a Bachelors of Science in Environmental Science from the University of Connecticut.
+She holds a Bachelor of Science in Environmental Science from the University of Connecticut.
 Allison is a Registered Technology Transfer Professional (RTTP), a member of the Licensing Executives Society, and a member of the Association for University Technology Managers.